dpoulopoulos/dotfiles/docs/source/neovim.md

 user:~$ sudo apt install curl nodejs npm exuberant-ctags build-essential python3.11-venv zip
 ```

-> This guide has been tested on a Debian 12 (Bookworm) machine.
+> This guide has been tested on a Debian 12 (Bookworm), Ubuntu 22.04 (Jammy Jellyfish), and macOS
+> Sequoia machines.

 ## Install Neovim